 ShareFacebook Twitter AddThis

-Although the flour looks like powdered coffee it doesn’t take like coffee at all.
+Although the flour looks like powdered coffee it doesn’t taste like coffee at all.
 Instead, it has floral notes and a fruity flavor which makes it incredibly versatile in different preparations.

-Another plus is that coffee flour is highly nutritious.
+Coffee flour is highly nutritious.
 It contains five times more fiber than whole grain wheat flour, three times more protein than kale and three times more iron than fresh spinach, according to the product website.

 Currently, coffee flour is being produced in Hawaii, Nicaragua, Guatemala, Mexico and Vietnam.
 Find out how it's made: